Theodora (singer): November 2024–present: Bad Boy Lovestory, Méga BBL, "Melodrama", and standalone releases

-On 13 May, at the 2025 edition of Les Flammes, an awards ceremony dedicated to French rap and R&B, Théodora performed a medley of her songs "Fashion Designa" and "Do U Wanna".
-She received the award for "Best Female Revelation," notably for "Kongolese sous BBL".

-In June 2025, Théodora sold out three consecutive concerts at Zénith Paris, and her album Mega BBL was certified gold.
+On 13 May, at the 2025 edition of Les Flammes, Theodora performed a medley of her songs "Fashion Designa" and "Do U Wanna?".
+She received the award for the Female Revelation of the Year, notably for "Kongolese sous BBL".
+In June 2025, she sold-out three consecutive concerts at Zénith Paris.
 Throughout the summer, she performed at major French festivals including Yardland, Les Vieilles Charrues, and Cabaret Vert.
-In August, Le Monde described her as the "pop phenomenon of the summer" and noted that with the success of her inclusive songs, she had become "the new boss of pop in France."
-That month, Billboard France reported that Théodora was the second most-streamed female francophone artist of the year in France, behind Aya Nakamura.

-On 12 September 2025, Théodora performed on the Angela Davis stage at the Fête de l'Humanité in La Courneuve.
+In August, Le Monde described her as the "pop phenomenon of the summer" and noted that with the success of her inclusive songs, she had become "the new boss of pop in France".
+That month, Billboard France reported that Theodora was the second most-streamed female francophone artist of the year in France, behind Aya Nakamura.
+On 12 September 2025, she performed on the Angela Davis stage at the Fête de l'Humanité in La Courneuve.
 The performance, attended by one of the festival's largest crowds, was noted for its political themes and was described as the most significant concert of her 2025 tour by her entourage.

-Later that month, she and her album Bad Boy Lovestory received the 18–20 prize, organized by the Prix Joséphine des artistes in collaboration with Télérama, Crédit Mutuel, and National Center of Music.
-The award is decided by a jury of thirteen young music enthusiasts.
+On 26 September, Theodora featured on Disiz's single "Melodrama", from his 14th album On s'en rappellera pas.
+The song topped the SNEP Top Singles chart for ten consecutive weeks, reached No. 1 on the Ultratop Wallonia chart, and peaked at No. 9 on the Swiss Hitparade.
+It marked her first chart-topping single and Disiz's second, following "Rencontre" with Damso.
+"Melodrama" earned gold certification in France within a month and diamond status two months later, setting a 2025 record for the longest consecutive run at No. 1 in the country, while also earning platinum certification in Belgium and a nomination for Song of the Year at Les Flammes in 2026.